catos/wesketch/README.md

 - Request pause
 - Player are drawing x times in a row...
 - Next round starts in X seconds: show who the next drawing player is
-- Sounds....especially when someone wins
-- Time reduces when someone guess the right word
 - Sound on timer near the end
 - Reset currentDrawingPlayer when end game
 - Show scores in the middle, toggle OK